RaisanenMarkus/csharp/docs/part5/part5-2.md

 ## Method Overloading

-Like constructors, methods can also be overloaded, so you can have multiple versions of one method.
-Again, the parameters of the different versions must be different.
-Let's make another version of the **GrowOlder** method, which ages the person the amount of years given to it as a parameter.
+Like constructors methods can also be overloaded so you can have multiple versions of one method.
+Again the parameters of the different versions must be different.
+Let's make another version of the **GrowOlder()** method, which ages the person the amount of years given to it as a parameter.

 ```cs
 public void GrowOlder()